10-Q 1 star_i10q-033124.htm FORM 10-Q FOR 3/31/24 STAR ALLIANCE INTERNATIONAL CORP. 10-Q

 15

-During the six months ended December 31, 2023, the Company received $10,000 for the purchase of shares of common stock.
-As of December 31, 2023, no shares have been issued.
+During the nine months ended March 31, 2024, the Company received $10,000 for the purchase of shares of common stock.
+As of March 31, 2024, no shares have been issued.

 NOTE 10 – SUBSEQUENT EVENTS

-Management has evaluated subsequent events pursuant to the requirements of ASC Topic 855, from the balance sheet date through the date the financial statements were issued, and has determined that no material subsequent events exist.
+Management has evaluated subsequent events pursuant to the requirements of ASC Topic 855, from the balance sheet date through the date the financial statements were issued and has determined that the following material subsequent events exist.

 16